| Source: University of Guelphhttp://www.uoguelph.ca/mediarel/2006/10/intimacy_new_no.html

 communication with them."

-it has become a worldwide phenomenon, he said.
+Although parent-child intimacy seems to be most prevalent in North America, it has become a worldwide phenomenon, he said.
 "As cultures become more

 modernized, the number of offspring decreases and parents say their reasons